 Procedure:

-Recruit a number of nine-month-old infants. (note that the number of infants to be used in the study is described below in Representative Results).
+Recruit a number of nine-month-old infants.

 Participants are healthy, have no history of developmental disorders, and have normal hearing and vision.

 Because infants of this age can be uncooperative or fussy (e.g. refuse to watch a demonstration or fall asleep during testing), extra participants need to be recruited in order to obtain sufficient data.
 At least sixteen infants need to be successfully tested for each condition.